kondamgari/adcampaignh2_service/README.md

 GET http://localhost:8090/campaign/getAllCampaigns

 Response: HTTP 200
-Content: List of all Campaigns
+Content: Array of all Campaigns
 ```

 ### Update a Campaign